Baby-led weaning: Motor development

-Indeed, current research supports that delayed experience with eating lumpy foods leads to poor food acceptance in later years.
+Research from 2008 supports that delayed experience with eating lumpy foods leads to poor food acceptance in later years.

 Through playful exploration and handling food, babies learn about texture and are able to practice new oral motor skills without any pressure to eat.
-BLW also allows them to be in charge of what goes in their mouth, how it goes in, and when.
+Baby-led weaning also allows them to be in charge of what goes in their mouth, how it goes in, and when.
 Thus, they gradually develop the oral motor patterns required for mature bolus manipulation, chewing, and swallowing.
 The baby learns most effectively by watching and imitating others, while allowing her to eat the same food at the same time as the rest of the family contributes to a positive weaning experience.

 Self-feeding supports the child's motor development on many vital areas, such as their hand-eye coordination and dexterity, as well as chewing.
 It encourages the child towards independence and often provides a stress-free alternative for meal times, for both the child and the parents.
 Some babies refuse to eat solids when offered with a spoon, but happily help themselves to finger food.

-The originators of BLW assert other strategies which are in line with traditional feeding safety guidelines.
-For example, it is recommended that infants are seated upright, either on the parent's lap, or in a supportive high chair, for all feeding experiences.
-This allows for easy expulsion of the bolus by gagging, and decreases accidental movement of the food into the pharynx.
-Additionally, a child who has the trunk and head control to sit independently though a meal (proximal stability) will more likely demonstrate coordinated ability to move the tongue and jaw for chewing.
+Gag reflex

-Gag Reflex
+Gagging differs from choking, in that gagging is an unpleasant reflex causing food or other objects to be spit out, but choking partially or completely blocks the airway and interferes with breathing.
+All babies, regardless of feeding method, will sometimes gag, and many of them will experience choking at least briefly.
+Some foods, such as raw apples, are particularly likely to cause potentially dangerous choking events.

 When infants bring solid foods to their own mouth, they are the ones guiding the sensory experience, starting and stopping when they are comfortable and ready.
 When food does move too posteriorly in the mouth triggering a gag reflex, the entire bolus is expelled from the mouth– something that is not possible with a puree.
-Also, solid food moves slowly in comparison to liquid, and is not often sucked into the pharynx, which would allow for laryngeal penetration or aspiration of the bolus.
-The food bolus will trigger a gag response first and be expelled before it hits the laryngeal vestibule.
+Also, solid food moves slowly in comparison to liquid, and is not often sucked into the pharynx (throat), which would allow for laryngeal penetration (when food or liquids enters the top of the airway) or aspiration of the bolus (accidentally breathing in the bolus).
+However, if it happens, the food bolus will trigger a gag response first and be expelled before it hits the laryngeal vestibule.
 Infants therefore utilize the gag reflex for learning three important concepts: the borders of their mouth, desensitizing their gag reflex, and how to protect their airway when volitionally swallowing solid foods.
 As infants get closer to one year old, the gag reflex moves posteriorly, closer to the laryngeal vestibule.
 This allows food to move closer to the laryngeal vestibule before triggering a gag.
-Parents following BLW are advised to avoid classic “choking hazards” or airway shaped foods: whole grapes, coin-shaped slices of hotdogs, cherry tomatoes, etc.
+Parents following baby-led weaning are advised to avoid classic "choking hazards" or airway-shaped foods: whole grapes, coin-shaped slices of hotdogs, cherry tomatoes, etc.